oleksandr-romashko/goit-pythonweb-hw-02/README.md

 #### Additional Solution Comments

-* For easier setup of project settings and better security `.env` file containing environmental variables approach was used to contain all main project settings like user and database names, user passwords, exposed ports, etc. To create `.env` file, [.env.example](./.env.example) was provided. `.env` file should not be under version control or disclosed in any way.
+* For easier setup of project settings and better security `.env` file containing environmental variables approach was used to contain all main project settings like user and database names, user passwords, exposed ports, etc. To create `.env` file, [.env.example](./.env.example) was provided - use it content as a start point.
+    `.env` file should not be under version control or disclosed in any way.
 * Added health check for the containers in [compose.yaml](./compose.yaml) to check their state.
     Now there is possibility to see if there is something wrong with a specific running container:
     ![healthcheck feature](./assets/results/features/healthcheck.png)